Deposit vs Down Payment:

 Remember: Deposit before down payment!

-Typically the deposit will be held in trust by the buyer’s agents brokerage.
+DEPOSIT: If the property is a resale property (sold from a seller, and not a developer) then typically the deposit will be held in trust by the buyer’s agents brokerage.
 If the property is sold without buyer representation, the deposit should be paid to an appointed solicitor in trust.

 DO NOT pay a deposit directly to the seller when buying a home, as there is always the chance that the seller will not return the deposit or that they are not the real owner and perpetrating a fraud.